He knew what Doolittle wanted. He wanted his coin back.

 As they stood at the foot of the stairs, Doolittle said, “That was a joke.
 ‘You can take that to the bank.’
 Funny, right?”

 Will spun around.
 “If you think threatening a poor family with eviction is funny, Doolittle, then yeah, you’re a regular stand-up comedian.
 Now why don’t you just get out of here and let me finish with what I’ve got to do.”

-Doolittle looked around.
+Doolittle ignored him, looked around.
 “Phew, man!
 It really stinks down here.
 How do you work in all this stench?"

 "It's the embalming fluid," Will grumbled.
 'You get used to it."